chrplr/AIP2015/01_Starting-from-Scratch/Starting-from-Scratch.md

 Read <http://www.mathplayground.com/Spiromath.html> and write a scratch program that draws these figures (note: search the web for the math formulas that allow to compute x, and y; they require a bit of trigonometry, i.e., use the 'sin' and 'cos' functions).

 #ifdef ANSWERS
+There are several examples on the scratch web site.
+You can study their code:

 * Kitty graphics <https://scratch.mit.edu/projects/5542/>
 * Spirograph  <https://scratch.mit.edu/projects/3240756/>